yojoots/libbitcoin-system-wiki/Savings-Relation.md

 ```
 interest-rate = hoarded / invested
 ```
-Notice that this is the savings relation, between [consumption and investment](Speculative-Consumption).
+Notice that the interest rate is the true savings relation, between [consumption savings](Speculative-Consumption) and investment savings.
 This ratio of hoard to investment is the fraction of each person's reserve in the context of [fractional reserve](Full-Reserve-Fallacy) lending.
-Its inverse is the money multiplier implied by [credit expansion](Credit-Expansion-Fallacy).
-It is also the interest rate.
-All of these are different observations of time preference.
+These are both reflections of time preference.